matboivin/21sh/README.md

 This code is not the one that was turned in for `minishell`.
 It aims to evolve to `21sh` and `42sh`.

-### Prerequisites
+## Requirements

 This program was developed on Debian Linux.
 It runs on Debian and Ubuntu.

+- gcc
-- GNU make and a C compiler
+- make

 ### Dependencies

 - [libft](https://github.com/matboivin/libft)

-### Installing
+## Installation

-Clone the repository and its dependencies:
+1. Clone the repository and its dependencies:
 ```console
 $ git clone --recursive https://github.com/matboivin/ft_sh
 ```

-Change it to your working directory and run:
+2. Change it to your working directory and run:
 ```console
 $ make install && make
 ```